Introduction to BSC

 How to Join Our Program: Spring Tryouts

-- New Players: Any new players wishing to join teams U9 through U14 age groups must participate in a free open tryout held each year on the first Sunday in May at fields in Brookline.
+- New Players: Any new players wishing to join teams Grades 3 through 8 must participate in a free open tryout held each year on the first Sunday in May at fields in Brookline.
 This single tryout determines placements for all Fall and Spring teams for the following seasons.
-The goal of tryouts is to make them as fair and impartial as possible.
+The goal of tryouts is to make them as fair and impartial as possible, utilizing between 8 and 12 evaluators per grade.

 - No Guaranteed Spots: Current Brookline Soccer Club players are not guaranteed a place on the following year’s teams.
-All players will be evaluated, although some older current players will be evaluated at separate sessions due to space limitations at the open tryouts.
+All players will be evaluated, although some older grades will be evaluated at separate sessions due to space limitations at the open tryouts.

-- Email Notification: Players will be notified of the tryout results by email in June after the current BAYS season has ended.
+- Email Notification: Players will be notified of the tryout results by email in June after the current BAYS season has ended, usually after the Brookline school year.

 - Registration Required: Players who make teams will be given instructions on how to register on our website.
 Players who fail to register by the July deadline risk losing their spot.
 Also, be forewarned that your designated practice days will not be known at the time of registration.
 Players will receive their team and coach assignments in late summer.

 - Placements: Team placements are based on ability.
 Our goal is to have each player playing with teammates and against opponents at the same skill level.
-Requests to be placed with friends or schoolmates are unwelcome and will not be honored.
+Requests to be placed with friends or schoolmates will not be honored.

 - Waitlist: Players with the requisite skills to play on a travel team who are not selected due to space limitations will be placed on a waiting list.
-We are often able to place many of the players on the waiting list at some point during the subsequent year.
+We are often able to place several players on the waiting list at some point during the subsequent year.